WASdev/ci.docker.websphere-traditional/developer-v9beta/README.md

-# Building an IBM WebSphere Application Server traditional V8.5.5 for Developers image from binaries
+# Building an IBM WebSphere Application Server traditional V9.0 Beta for Developers image from binaries

 An IBM WebSphere Application Server traditional for Developers image can be built by obtaining the following binaries:
 * IBM Installation Manager binaries from [developerWorks](http://www.ibm.com/developerworks/downloads/ws/wasdevelopers/)

   IBM Installation Manager binaries:
-  * agent.installer.linux.gtk.x86_64_1.6.2000.20130301_2248.zip

-* IBM WebSphere Application Server traditional for Developers binaries from [developerWorks](http://www.ibm.com/developerworks/downloads/ws/wasdevelopers)

-  IBM WebSphere Application Server traditional V8.5.5 for Developers binaries
-  * was.repo.8550.developers.ilan_part1.zip
-  * was.repo.8550.developers.ilan_part2.zip
-  * was.repo.8550.developers.ilan_part3.zip

-  Fixpack V8.5.5.8 binaries:
-  * 8.5.5-WS-WAS-FP0000008-part1.zip
-  * 8.5.5-WS-WAS-FP0000008-part2.zip
+  * agent.installer.linux.gtk.x86_64_1.8.4001.20160217_1716.zip

 IBM WebSphere Application Server traditional for Developers image is created by using the following Dockerfiles, multiple Dockerfiles are used to reduce the final image size: